Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

 * Updated CI unittests workflow to include codecov reporting.
   Reduced CodeCov report submission by skipping this step on scheduled runs.

+Dependencies

+* Updated minimum required python version to 3.7 to follow python end of life.

+* Updated development abstract dep versions to "*" since we do not currently require any specific versions.

 Documentation

 * Updated CONTRIBUTING.md to reference smqtk-core's CONTRIBUTING.md file.